-In Vitro Fertilization (IVF) is inseminating retrieved eggs from the female with the sperm from the male which is collected and processed in the laboratory.
-Then, the fertilized eggs are kept for 2-3 days in incubators.
-After that, those which developped to good quality embryos are transferred into the womb.
+In Vitro Fertilization (IVF) is the insemination of eggs that are retrieved from the female, with the sperm that is collected from the male, and process them in the laboratory.
+Then, fertilized eggs are kept for 2-3 days in incubators.
+After that, the embryos that developed in good conditions are transferred into the womb.

-Retrieved eggs are washed and placed in special fluids for fertilization and embryo development.
-The semen produced by the male is washed in the laboratory to remove the seminal fluid.
-This enables most of the dead or immotile sperm to be cleaned and good quality sperm to be concentrated.
-The preparation is assessed for the number, motility and morphology (shape) of the sperm.
+First, we wash the eggs that we retrieve from the female, and place them into special fluids for fertilization and embryo development.
+In the laboratory, the team washes the semen produced by the male to remove the seminal fluid.
+This enables them to clean most of the dead or immotile sperm, and to concentrate the good quality sperm.
+The number, motility and morphology (shape) of the sperm are the important factors that we consider.
 Sperm is brought to a concentration per egg and added into the fluid that contains the eggs.

-The day after (16-18 hours later) collection, eggs are examined under the microscope for assessment of fertilization and those that are normally fertilized are transferred into a new dish with fresh solution.
-Cleavage is then traced for the following 2-3 days and embryo qualities are scored.
-One or two best quality embryos are selected and transferred into the uterus.
-Remaining embryos with good quality are frozen after obtaining informed consent from the couple.
+The day after (16-18 hours later) collection, we examine the eggs under the microscope for assessment of fertilization, and transfer those that have had naturally occurring fertilization into a new dish with fresh solution.
+Tracing cleavage goes on for 2-3 days, and we score the quality of embryos.
+After selecting one or two of the best embryos, the doctor transfers them into the uterus.
+We may also freeze remaining embryos with good quality after obtaining informed consent from the couple.

 Under normal circumstances, sperm penetrates the egg membrane by the aid of its motility and certain organelles (structures).
-This fertilization procedure enables healthy sperm to be selected while those with abnormal genetic content will be eliminated.
-During ICSI however, sperm is selected by the embryologist so the selection of unhealthy sperm is impossible.
-While the risk should be kept to a minimum, it has to be remembered that embryos arising from unhealthy sperm (or the egg) will be eliminated during development.
+This fertilization procedure enables us to select healthy sperm while we can eliminate those with abnormal genetic content.
+During ICSI however, the embryologists select the healthy sperm, so the selection of unhealthy sperm is eliminated.

-Cases which previously failed conventional IVF attempts, cases with low sperm count, and/or poor sperm morphology or motility, as well as those with poor egg quality can benefit from ICSI.
-First trial cases where sperm or the egg does not display any structural or physiological abnormality should try conventional IVF.
+Cases with previously failed IVF attempts, people with low sperm count, and/or poor sperm morphology or motility, as well as those with poor egg quality may benefit from ICSI.
+First trial cases where sperm or the egg does not display any structural or physiological abnormality may also try conventional IVF.